Kendry-spec/web_dev-exercises/README.md

 - Build a strong foundation before working on real-world large projects

 ## What's Next?
-I plan to add more practice folders like:
+I plan to add more practice folders containing real Projects.
-- `mini-projects/`

 📌 As, I believe learning by doing is the best way forward.
 Every day, I push a little further.